finos-labs/dtcch-2025-db/TECHNICAL.md

 - **Obtain Public Evidence**: As a second priority to internal data, before clients are asked for data it should be able to check Public Sources for publicly availible documnetation.
 - **Reiteration for extra Data Points**: A check for additional variables that may become apparent only after checking initital evidence (e.g. requested full name and passport as evidence, after passport uploaded check the eventual actions that apply to that specific country and ask for more data).

+---

+# Contributing to the Project

+If you are interested in contributing, here's a guide to get started:

 ## How to Deploy
 Provide instructions for setting up and deploying the application in a local or production environment.